Jainish-shah/COVID-19-Time-Series-using-FbProphet/README.md

 # COVID-19-Time-Series-using-FbProphet

 This repository provides a Jupyter Notebook that shows how to use the FbProphet on COVID-19 dataset.
-I have used data preprocessing mostly from in noteebook to demonstrate an end-to-end example.
+I have used data preprocessing mostly from in notebook to demonstrate an end-to-end example.

 Here's a demonstration: